-In anticipation of updating this post, I decided to give a new line of bed sheets—Giza Dream Sheets from MyPillow.com—a trial run.
-List price for Cal-King: $185.
+In anticipation of updating this post, I decided to give a new line of bedsheets—Giza Dream Sheets from MyPillow.com—a trial run.
+List price for Cal King: $200.

-After four nights we concluded these sheets are lovely, but there is nothing about them that I find to be worth the extra price.
+After two weeks of use and three trips through the laundry, we concluded these sheets are nice and need to be ironed; there is nothing about them that I find to be exceptional or worth the price.

 In an attempt to make sure I was covering all bases, I crept out of my must-be-100%-cotton mode to see what all the hype is over organic bamboo lyocell.

-My research reveals that “lyocell” is a process that spins rayon thread from wood (in this case bamboo) that is then woven into fabric.
+My research reveals that “lyocell” is a process that spins rayon thread from wood (in this case bamboo), which is then woven into fabric.
 I bit the bullet and placed my order for a Cal King set in white.
 List price: $198.

 The sheets arrived and my first impression was not to be thrilled.
 The care tag started off with an instruction that the sheets must be washed in cold water only.
 Bed linens?
 No way!
 The tag goes on to say the sheets are prone to pilling, followed by this instruction for how to remove the pilling: “Remove with a fabric shaver or carefully trim with scissors.”
 Oh, my.